Nick-Sigua/Election_Analytics_Sigua/First_Blog.md

 The second race we will analyze is the election of 2016, between Republican candidate Donald Trump and Democratic candidate Hilary Clinton.

-**Swing states.** Like in the last election we covered, we will estimate the impact of the electoral vote through the swing states, again denoted as the whiter colored states.
+**Swing states.** Like in the last election we covered, we will estimate the impact of the electoral vote through the swing states, again denoted as the whiter colored states with at maxmimum a 2% win margin.
 The swing states for this election are: Florida, Michigan, Minnesota, Pennsylvania, and Wisconsin.

 When solely considering the two-party swing vote electorate, Trump won 50.28% of the popular vote, or 12,942,185 votes.
 However, Trump won 84.27%, or 75 of the total 89 available electoral votes from these states.